RN to BSN

-The following are the employment rates as reported to the Accreditation Commission for Education in Nursing (ACEN) for the July 1, 2012 to June 30, 2013 period for the RN-BSN program: Students’ completion of the nursing program: 69.5%.
+The following are the completion and employment rates as reported to the Accreditation Commission for Education in Nursing (ACEN) for the July 1, 2014 to June 30, 2015 period for the RN-BSN program: Students’ completion of the nursing program: 69.5%.
 Graduate employment: 100%.

 For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please click here.